balamuru/product-rules/README.md

 * Microservice approach vs all-in one application - It was requested that this PoC be self contained executable so I chose a curated demo application powered by Spring Boot
 * I chose a sparse code approach.
 Each class doesn't do very much but conforms to a simple minimal API/interface.
 Therefore, it is possible to implement different behavior via alternate implementations
 * APIs call each other directly in an SOA-ish manner to keep things simple.
 If this were to be designed for scalability
-  * The API would be decoupled via a messaging broker - using a choregraphed saga pattern ("no central management service")
+  * The API would be decoupled using a messaging broker - using a choreographed event driven saga pattern ("no central management service") .
+    * The dumb conditional comparators could be delegated to Serverless/FaaS infrastructure
+    * Services that require a more complex control loop (such as iterators, consolidators, orchestrators, collectors etc) would be implemented as microservices
   * A NoSQL DB would be used to back the product and rule stores
   * We could leverage `parallelStream()` to parallelize certain comparison operations
   *
 ## Alternate Implementation Possibilities
 * Rule Engine based Implementation - This is what would most commonly be used if this was to be a production grade project
 * Graph DB (Neo4J).
 The attributes and products could be loaded from a datastore into a Graph DB with Product and Attributes modelled as nodes and the associations as edges.
 Queries be written to determine the matches, although scoring / weighting might be rickier

 ## Design Tasks
 ### Draw a rough UML diagram showing the classes for the objects described above, and in particular rules and conditions.
 See the sample UML for product below.